david-westreicher/minispark/README.md

 ### 4) Physical Plan

 The logical plan is converted into a Physical Plan.
-A physical plan consists of multiple stages that will be executed one after the other.
+A physical plan consists of multiple stages that will be executed one after the other (a barrier, where all workers need to wait until the stage is finished, to continue).
+Each stage will output one or more files that will be read by the next stage.
-Each stage is a *chunk* pipeline, starting with a *Producer*, leading to *Consumers* and ending with a *Writer*.
-Each pipeline can be run in parallel (by threads or in a distributed fashion).
-Each worker has a dedicated folder to write its shuffle files to.
+Each worker has a dedicated folder to write its (output/shuffle) files to, so that they can safely run in parallel.
 This plan now also contains schema information from the source tables and their propagated schemas.

 ```python